Best 2026 Indy 500 betting apps: Get over $5,000 in bonuses, promos at top online sportsbooks

 2026 Indy 500 betting preview

-Honda has been the dominant force at the Indianapolis 500 over the last six years, sending four different drivers to victory lane.
-Now the manufacturer will send Palou to the pole with designs on a fifth title in seven years, but there are six Chevrolets that qualified in the top 9 last weekend.
+Palou is the reigning IndyCar champion and he sits atop the standings after posting three wins and five top-five finishes over the first six races of the season.
+He's now won 11 of the last 23 races in IndyCar dating back to the start of last season and he's posted three other top-five finishes at the Indy 500 in addition to his win last season.

-Palou drives for Chip Ganassi Racing, which has won the Indianapolis 500 six times in its illustrious history.
-He'll look to work the inside line on Sunday to link up with teammates Kyffin Simpson and Scott Dixon, who will start on the inside of rows 3 and 4, respectively, and will only be separated from Palou by fellow Honda driver Felix Rosenqvist.
-Simpson is priced at +5000 in the latest 2026 Indianapolis 500 odds while Dixon is at +2200 and Rosenqvist is +1200.
+Josef Newgarden won the Indianapolis 500 in 2023 and 2024 and he'll look to become the 11th driver in history to win this race three times on Saturday.
+The two-time IndyCar champion is currently sixth in the standings with one win under his belt and he's priced at +1000 in the 2026 Indianapolis 500 odds despite qualifying 23rd.

-Josef Newgarden was the Indy 500 winner in 2023 and 2024, but he'll have a steep hill to climb as he looks to pilot his Team Penske Chevrolet from 23rd starting position.
-Despite starting near the back of the pack, Newgarden is priced at +1000 in the latest 2026 Indianapolis 500 odds.
+Takuma Sato and Helio Castroneves are the only other drivers in the 2026 Indy 500 field with multiple wins in this race under their belt and they're both listed at +3000.
+Sato won the Indy 500 in 2017 and 2020 while Castroneves won in 2001, 2002, 2009 and 2021.
+He'll have a chance to become the first driver in history with five wins at the Indianapolis 500 on Sunday.
 Bet on the 2026 Indianapolis 500 now at FanDuel Sportsbook, where you can get $150 in bonus bets if your first $5 wager wins:

 2026 Indy 500 odds